A new central AC unit is a big-ticket item. Know these basics before you start getting bids on a replacement air conditioner. 

-Buying a new central AC unit can be one of the most expensive purchases you will ever make as a homeowner.
-The lifespan of most HVAC systems is an average of 10 to 14 years, so you can count on going through this experience sooner or later.
-Before you begin shopping here are some things you’ll want to know about central AC unit replacement.
+The lifespan of most HVAC systems is an average of 10 to 14 years, so most homeowners can count on replacing theirs eventually.
+Before you begin getting bids from contractors, here are some things to know about central AC unit replacement.

-ConsumerSearch.com recommends that you have a licensed HVAC technician perform a load calculation, which is the industry’s method of determining what size AC unit your home needs before buying a new one.
-The load calculation also determines the amount and size of the air ducts your system has in place and makes sure they are in good working condition.
-The licensed HVAC technicians at Sears Home Services provide free on-site consultations to evaluate your home’s unique cooling needs, no matter where you purchase the AC unit.
+To make sure the Central AC unit you buy is sized correctly for your home, have a licensed HVAC technician do a load calculation, which is the industry’s method of determining what size AC unit your home need.
+The licensed HVAC technicians at Sears Home Services provide free on-site consultations to evaluate your home’s unique cooling needs, no matter where you end up buying the AC unit.

 Efficiency Equals Energy Savings

 It’s important to make sure your new central AC unit provides you with the highest possible Seasonal Energy Efficiency Ratio, or SEER, which is a measurement of the amount of energy needed to deliver the proper amount of cooling.
-High efficiency models come with a SEER between 14 and 25.5, and all models sold in the U.S. are required to have a SEER of no less than 13.
-If you live in a hot, humid climate it is especially important to choose a unit with the highest SEER affordable since it will be running a lot of the time.
+All models sold in the US are required to have a SEER of at least 13.
+If you live in a hot, humid climate, it’s especially important to choose a unit with the highest SEER you can afford, because you’ll use it much of the year.